Recent developments in GDPR for the FE sector

 - Understand the role of a Data Protection Officer, who it can be and if they are required at all.

-- What is a valid Subject Access Request and what to do, by when, if you receive one.
+- What constitutes a valid Subject Access Request and what to do and by when, if you receive one.

-- How can an individual make a complaint about the use of their data and how to respond when receiving a complaint.
+- How can an individual make a complaint about the use of their data, how to respond and best practice in the event of it being reported to the ICO.

 Who should attend?